jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 5. Results may vary by compiler.

 ???
+So what's inline?
-constexpr functions, like templated functions are implicitly inline.
+Any inline function is inline. constexpr functions, like templated functions are implicitly inline.
+Templated functions are implicitly inline, as are methods in templated classes.

+But people are crazy about inline and often specify things as inline even when that's not feasible, so they're not necessarily inlined. inline functions aren't necessarily inlined even if they always produce the same result!

+So what does it mean to be inline?
+The linker is OK with dupes and will throw all but one away.
-An inline function that isn't used usually won't generate code.
+An inline function that isn't used won't generate code.

 ---
 name: custom tuple